ismanf/golang-design-patterns/README.md

 but also the patterns of communication between them.
 These patterns characterize complex control flow that's difficult to follow at run-time.
 They shift your focus away from flow of control to let you concent ratejust on the way objects are interconnected.

 ### Chain of responsibility
 Avoid coupling the sender of a request to its receiver by giving more than one object a chance to handle the request.
 Chain the receiving objects and pass the request along the chain until an object handles it.

+### Strategy
+Define a family oafl gorit h ms, encapsulate each one, and make them interchangeable.
+Strategy lets the algorithm vary independently from clients that use it.

 ## Concurrency patterns
 Pattenrs for concurrent work and parallel execution in Go.